kairos-io/kairos/docs/content/en/docs/Examples/metallb.md

 linkTitle: "MetalLB"
 weight: 3
 description: >
-    This section describe examples on how to deploy Kairos with MetalLB
+    This section describe examples on how to deploy Kairos with k3s and MetalLB
 ---

 In the example below we will use a bare metal host to provision a Kairos node in the local network with K3s and MetalLB using the `192.168.1.10-192.168.1.20` IP range.